 You can maximize the availability of data on the physical disk drive in the logical array by maximizing the level of fault tolerance.
-Table 5-5 describes the levels of fault tolerance for the RAID levels.
+Table 5-5 describes the fault tolerance available for each RAID level.

 Table 5-5.
 Fault Tolerance for RAID Levels